CenturyLinkCloud/PublicKB/Compliance/Centurylink-HIPAA.md

 }}}

-CenturyLink’s Compliance Management team is dedicated to continually improving and maintaining critical compliance certifications such as **Health Insurance Portability and Accountability Act** ([HIPAA](http://www.hhs.gov/ocr/privacy/)).
-Through our disciplined assessment and audit processes, CenturyLink has implemented comprehensive practices for HIPAA and **Health Information Technology for Economic and Clinical Health Act** ([HITECH](http://www.hhs.gov/ocr/privacy/hipaa/administrative/enforcementrule/hitechenforcementifr.html)) leveraging widely recognized security standards such as: SSAE 16 SOC 1 and 2, and ISO 27001 to help enable our customers meet their privacy and security rules for **Protected Health Information** (PHI).
+Lumen’s Compliance Management team is dedicated to continually improving and maintaining critical compliance certifications such as **Health Insurance Portability and Accountability Act** ([HIPAA](http://www.hhs.gov/ocr/privacy/)).
+Through our disciplined assessment and audit processes, Lumen has implemented comprehensive practices for HIPAA and **Health Information Technology for Economic and Clinical Health Act** ([HITECH](http://www.hhs.gov/ocr/privacy/hipaa/administrative/enforcementrule/hitechenforcementifr.html)) leveraging widely recognized security standards such as: SSAE 16 SOC 1 and 2, and ISO 27001 to help enable our customers meet their privacy and security rules for **Protected Health Information** (PHI).
 HIPAA sets the standard for protecting sensitive patient data.
 Any company that deals with PHI must ensure that all the required physical, network and process security measures are in place and followed.

 This includes **Covered Entities** (CE), anyone who provides treatment, payment and operations in healthcare, **Business Associates** (BA), and anyone with access to patient information that provides support in treatment, payment or operations.
 Subcontractors or business associates of business associates must also be in compliance.

 The HIPAA **[Privacy Rule](http://www.hhs.gov/ocr/privacy/hipaa/administrative/privacyrule/)** addresses the saving, accessing and sharing of medical and personal information of any individual, while the HIPAA Security Rule more specifically outlines national security standards to protect heath data created, received, maintained or transmitted electronically, also known as **Electronic Protected Health Information** (ePHI).

-CEs and their BAs can leverage CenturyLink to process, maintain and store ePHI.
-With the required controls in place in the customer’s environment (data encryption, access restrictions, etc.), CenturyLink will sign a **Business Associate Agreement** (BAA) that can be leveraged as part of a customer’s overall compliance program.
+CEs and their BAs can leverage Lumen to process, maintain and store ePHI.
+With the required controls in place in the customer’s environment (data encryption, access restrictions, etc.), Lumen will sign a **Business Associate Agreement** (BAA) that can be leveraged as part of a customer’s overall compliance program.

-Additionally, CenturyLink can provide an Attest Engagement audit report in accordance with AT Section 101.
-This report demonstrates an independent service auditor has examined CenturyLink’s assertion that the description of its information security program for its network and hosting services provided in the report is fairly presented.
+Additionally, Lumen can provide an Attest Engagement audit report in accordance with AT Section 101.
+This report demonstrates an independent service auditor has examined Lumen’s assertion that the description of its information security program for its network and hosting services provided in the report is fairly presented.
 It also demonstrates that the information security program governing the services adopts essential elements of the HIPAA Security Rule and for HITECH.

 ## What is a Covered Entity?
 *Healthcare Provider* – A healthcare provider includes: